 Arizona v.
+California

-California Due Process - Passthrough Entities
+Due Process - Passthrough Entities

-- Arizona is challenging California's application of due process to impose a minimum tax on entities that hold a passive investment in a passthrough entity doing business in California. - Arizona is pursuing the purported rights of its citizens against California tax enforcement efforts in the state. - The U.S. Supreme Court has original jurisdiction in this case but may choose not to exercise that jurisdiction where there is an alternative means of resolving the dispute.
+- Arizona is challenging California's application of due process to impose a minimum tax on entities that hold a passive investment in a passthrough entity doing business in California. - Arizona is pursuing the purported rights of its citizens against California tax enforcement efforts in the state. - The U.S. Supreme Court has original jurisdiction here but may choose not to exercise it where there is an alternative means of resolving the dispute. - Court has asked the U.S. Solicitor General to file a brief.

 Arizona v.
+California

-California Due Process - Passthrough Entities
+Due Process - Passthrough Entities